snasyde/weather-request-tool/README.md

-# Weather Forecast with OpenWeatherMap API
+# Weather Request with OpenWeatherMap API

 This Python script makes a request to the OpenWeatherMap API and outputs the current temperature and weather conditions for a specified latitude and longitude.